 8. Schedule regular dental appointments.

-By visiting the dentist at least twice a year, you can prevent such issues like gum disease, tooth decay, and more.
+By visiting the dentist at least twice a year, you can prevent such issues as gum disease, tooth decay, and more.
 You can also receive a thorough professional cleaning to keep your smile looking beautiful and healthy.

 Do you wish to set up your next dental check-up?
 Contact TruBlu Dentistry today!